JBShady/COD5-Remastered/README.md

 * Decreased mobility to compensate for Rifle Grenades
 * Nerfed maximum ammo to balance with regular M1 Garand and compensate for having to carry Rifle Grenades
 * When equipping the launcher, the name changes to the name of the grenade launcher for historical accuracy
-* (Upgraded) Nerfed maximum ammo to balance with regular M1 Garand and compensate for added Rifle Grenades
+* (Upgraded) Nerfed maximum rifle ammo to balance with regular M1 Garand and compensate for added Rifle Grenades
 * (Upgraded) Renamed equipped launcher to M7000
 * (Upgraded) Receives the same headshot multiplier buff as the non-launcher variant
-* (Upgraded) Slightly nerfed max launcher explosion radius so that it is less than the upgraded Panzer, there's no reason these should've had identical stats when they're different projectiles
+* (Upgraded) Slightly nerfed max launcher explosion radius so that it is less than the upgraded Panzer, there's no reason these should had identical stats when they're different projectiles
+* All maps use the proper model where an attachment is fitted under the barrel even when a grenade is not loaded

 #### Double-Barreled Shotgun
-* Removed Trench Gun ejecting shell effect, as the shells are only disposed of when reloading
+* Removed Trench Gun ejecting shell effect as the shells are only disposed of when reloading
 * (Upgraded) Fixed capitalization in the name
-* (Upgraded) Fixed ADS FOV being way too low
+* Fixed small gaps in the model by the hammer
+* Uses the model with the smaller grip that does not clip through the player hand

 #### Sawed-Off Double-Barreled Shotgun
 * Removed Trench Gun ejecting shell effect, as the shells are only disposed of when reloading
 * Removed "w/ Grip" from the name
 * Small damage boost to both un-upgraded and upgraded version so that this version is a little stronger than the normal double barrel, but with a wider and less accurate fire spread
+* Uses the model with the smaller grip that does not clip through the player hand

 #### Thompson
 * Renamed to M1A1 Thompson for historical accuracy
 * (Upgraded) Increased reserve ammo from 250 to 280 so it is actually divisible by the magazine capacity (40)

 #### Type 100
+* Increased reserve ammo from 160 to 180 so it is actually divisible by the magazine capacity (30)
 * Fixed dry fire sound effect not being the SMG sound effect
-* Increased reserve ammo from 160 to 180 so it is actually divisible by the magazine capacity (30)
+* Fixed shells ejecting from the wrong position on the weapon
 * (Upgraded) Increased reserve ammo from 220 to 240 so it is actually divisible by the magazine capacity (60)
-* (Upgraded) Updated weapon model and first person model with the standard Pack-a-Punch texture, as this weapon still used Treyarch's original silver texture that was not shiny
+* (Upgraded) Updated models with the standard Pack-a-Punch texture, as this weapon used Treyarch's original silver texture that was not shiny
+* Fixed wood material from appearing as all black on some maps

 #### PPSh-41
 * (Upgraded) Decreased reserve ammo from 700 to 690 so it is actually divisible by the drum mag capacity (115)

 #### STG-44
 * Fixed capitalization of the "t" to be lowercase for historical accuracy
+* (Upgraded) Updated model to remove metal gaps without silver etching

 #### BAR
 * Renamed to M1918 BAR for historical accuracy